eigentaylor/eigentaylor.github.io/_previews/2026-07-02-minimax-strategy.md

 Some of these theorems do generalize beyond $n=3$, but I caution at the overall expectation of robustness.
 Minimax, for its wonderful simplicity and ease of explanation (relative to something like Schulze), is not a very robust Condorcet method.

 If you can use this model to say more interesting things about Minimax for $n>3$, or perhaps generalize this model to say some interesting things about Ranked Pairs, let me know in the comments below!
-I developed a somewhat analogous model for IRV (Ranked-Choice voting), which I may write about in a future post.
+I developed a somewhat analogous model for IRV (Ranked-Choice Voting), which I may write about in a future post.

 ## Conclusion